 - UI/UX design that includes creating every element and screen of the app, as well as a clickable app prototype.

 - Coding, QA, and testing.
-The main stage of the app’s development involves writing the app’s front and backend, testing, and bug fixing until the app is ready for release in stores.
+The main prod of the app’s development involves writing the app’s front and backend, testing, and bug fixing until the app is ready for release in stores.

 - Project management.
-The entire development process is overseen by a project manager who ensures that every stage is completed in time and delivers expected results.
+The entire development process is overseen by a project manager who ensures that every prod is completed in time and delivers expected results.

 For example, the cost of fitness tracker app development lies within the $150,000 — 400,000 range and depends on the app features, design, and integrations.
 While using a fixed-price model allows a development team to come up with a more or less accurate figure and precise list of features before starting development, you may get trouble with later changes and adapting the project to fast-changing market requirements and demands.